How mathematics contributes to medicine and biology

 Advancements through chaos theory

-Concepts stemming from chaos theory have fascinating implications in biology and medicine.
+Concepts from chaos theory have fascinating implications in biology and medicine.
 This branch of mathematics studies dynamic systems sensitive to initial conditions, which is particularly relevant for modeling complex biological phenomena such as the spread of infectious diseases.
 Familiarizing oneself with these models can revolutionize our approach to treatment and epidemic prevention.
 For more information, see this article.

 The importance of mathematical theorems